-However, he noted that currency fluctuations can impact on the relative value of the two currencies being used by a person.
-This, he said, can in turn affect their spending power.
+However, he noted that currency fluctuations impact on the relative value of the two currencies used by a person.
+This, he said, can, in turn, affect their spending power.

-Mr Musty has therefore suggested that expats take steps to reduce their currency risk, such as move their money into the currency they are "most likely to need it in for the long-term".
+Mr Musty has therefore suggested that expats take steps to reduce their currency risk.
+Such as moving their money into the currency they are "most likely to need it in for the long-term".

-Meanwhile, those who intend to stay in their new home on a permanent basis were advised to consider moving most of their money into their new local currency, as long as they have paid off all of their liabilities in Britain.
+Meanwhile, those who intend to stay in their new home on a permanent basis.
+Advised to consider moving most of their money into their new local currency.
+As long as they have paid off all of their liabilities in Britain.